What is the Difference Between WordPress Designer and Developer?

 Where WordPress Designers and Developers Overlap

 Designers and developers will very often work hand in hand.
-In fact, they must work hand in hand to create the website that a small business or non profit really needs to achieve its goals.
+In fact, they must work hand in hand to create the website and digital marketing that a small business or non profit really needs to achieve its goals.
 A designer may design a feature (such as a custom gallery), and a developer makes it work seamlessly in WordPress.
 Developers also need to consider the user experience, while designers have to think about what’s technically possible.

 This required overlap is where small businesses and their websites can struggle if they only hire for one role.
 Having both ensures you’re not stuck with a site that looks amazing but doesn’t function, or one that works fine but feels outdated and clunky.